junaidtahir/Techsembly-R-D/section-15/template-driven/README.md

-This project contains the following concepts:
+Concept covered in this project:
--> Components & Databinding Deep Dive
+-> Handling Forms in Angular Apps (Reactive and Template driver)

-# CmpDatabindingStart
+# FirstApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0-rc.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.

 ## Development server